-Michael J. Bradley, age 52, was appointed as a Director of the Company effective January 2007.
-Mr. Bradley has served as President and Chief Executive Officer of the Company since November 2006.
+Michael J. Bradley, age 53, was appointed as a director of the Company effective January 2007.
+Mr. Bradley has served as President and Chief Executive Officer (CEO) of the Company since November 2006.
 Prior to joining Matrix Service Company, Mr. Bradley served as President and CEO of DCP Midstream Partners and was a member of the board.
-Mr. Bradley was named Group Vice President of Gathering and Processing for Duke Energy Field Services (DEFS) in 2004 and served as Executive Vice President (DEFS) from 2002 to 2004.
-From 1994 to 2002, he served as Senior Vice President (DEFS) and was responsible for business development and commercial activities.
+Mr. Bradley was named Group Vice President of Gathering and Processing for Duke Energy Field Services (DEFS) in 2004 and served as Executive Vice President DEFS from 2002 to 2004.
+From 1994 to 2002, he served as Senior Vice President DEFS and was responsible for business development and commercial activities.
 Mr. Bradley graduated from the University of Kansas with a Bachelor of Science degree in Civil Engineering.
 He also completed the Duke University Executive Management Program.
-Mr. Bradley is a member of the American Society of Civil Engineers and a former board member of the American Cancer Society.
-He also serves on the advisory board for the University of Kansas, School of Engineering and on the boards of the Tulsa Area United Way and the Indian Nations Council.
+Mr. Bradley serves on the Board of Directors of Regency Energy Partners, LP.
+He is a member of the American Society of Civil Engineers and a former board member of the American Cancer Society.
+He also serves on the advisory board for the University of Kansas, School of Engineering and on the boards of the Tulsa Area United Way and the Indian Nations Scout Council.

-Michael J. Hall, age 63, was first elected as a Director of the Company effective October 1998 and was elected Chairman of the Board in November 2006.
+Michael J. Hall, age 64, was first elected as a director of the Company effective October 1998 and was elected Chairman of the Board in November 2006.
 Mr. Hall previously served as President and Chief Executive Officer of the Company from March 2005 until his retirement in November 2006.
-Mr. Hall also previously served as Vice President Finance and Chief Financial Officer of the Company from November 1998 until his initial retirement in May 2004.
-Prior to working for Matrix Service, Mr. Hall was Vice President and Chief Financial Officer for Pexco Holdings, Inc. from 1994 to 1997 and Vice President Finance and Chief Financial Officer for Worldwide Sports & Recreation, Inc., an affiliate of Pexco Holding, from 1996 to 1997.
+Mr. Hall also previously served as Vice President, Finance and Chief Financial Officer of the Company from November 1998 until his initial retirement in May 2004.
+Prior to working for Matrix Service, Mr. Hall was Vice President and Chief Financial Officer for Pexco Holdings, Inc. from 1994 to 1997 and Vice President, Finance and Chief Financial Officer for Worldwide Sports & Recreation, Inc., an affiliate of Pexco Holding, from 1996 to 1997.
 From 1984 to 1994, Mr. Hall worked for T.D.
 Williamson, Inc., as Senior Vice President, Chief Financial and Administrative Officer and Director of Operations, Europe, Africa and Middle East Region.
-Mr. Hall graduated Summa Cum Laude from Boston College with a degree in Accounting and earned his MBA with honors from Stanford Graduate School of Business.
-Mr. Hall is an Independent Trustee and Chairman of the Board of Trustees for American Performance Funds; a Director and Chairman of the Board of Integrated Electrical Services, Inc.; a member of the Board of Directors of Alliance G.P., LLC (the general partner of Alliance Holdings, G.P., L.P.); and a member of the Board of Directors of Alliance Resource Management G.P., LLC (the managing general partner of Alliance Resources Partners, L.P.).
+Mr. Hall graduated Summa Cum Laude from Boston College with a degree in Accounting and earned his Masters of Business Administration degree with honors from Stanford Graduate School of Business.
+Mr. Hall is a director and Chairman of the Board of Integrated Electrical Services, Inc.; a member of the Board of Directors of Alliance G.P., LLC (the general partner of Alliance Holdings, G.P., L.P.); and a member of the Board of Directors of Alliance Resources Management G.P., LLC (the managing general partner of Alliance Resources Partners, L.P.), and a former Independent Trustee and Chairman of the Board of Trustees for American Performance Funds.